gordon-cs/gordon-360-api/README.md

 `api/activities/session/:id` Get the activity offered during the session with session code `id`.

 `api/activities/session/:id/types` Get the different activity types among the activities offered during the session with session code `id`.

+`api/activities/{sessionCode}/{id}/status` Get the status of an activity (either open or closed), which indicates whether or not new members can be added to the activity for this session.

+`api/activities/open` Get all the open activities for the current session.

+`api/activities/:id/open` Get only the open activities for which a given user (identified by their user `id`) is the group admin.

+`api/activities/closed` Get all the closed activities for the current session.

+`api/activities/:id/closed` Get only the closed activities for which a given user (identified by their user `id`) is the group admin.

+`api/activities/:id/session/{sess_cde}/close` Close out an activity for a given session (this is like confirming the final roster of an activity for a given session.

+`api/activities/:id/session/{sess_cde}/open` Reopen an activity for a given session.

 ##### PUT